tezos-checker/checker/glossary.md

 ## Liquidation queue

-A dequeue implemented as a balanced binary tree representing an ordered list of [liquidation orders](#liquidation-orders).
+A dequeue implemented as a balanced binary tree representing an ordered list of [liquidation slices](#liquidation-slice).
 Orders at the front of the queue are periodically batched into a [liquidation lot](#liquidation-lot)